 - Ability to understand and the willingness to sign a written informed consent

-- Patients must have a histologically or cytologically confirmed pancreatic adenocarcinoma that is metastatic or recurrent
+- Patients must have a histologically or cytologically confirmed recurrent or metastatic pancreatic adenocarcinoma

 - No prior systemic therapy for metastatic or recurrent disease * Prior adjuvant gemcitabine, if completed more than 12 months prior to date of enrollment, is acceptable * Radiosensitizing chemotherapy, if completed at least 4 weeks from date of enrollment, is acceptable

-- Measurable disease is required per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria
+- Measurable disease per Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria

 - Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1

-- Have resolution of toxic effect(s) of the most recent prior chemotherapy to Grade 1 or less (except alopecia).
-If the patient received major surgery or radiation therapy of > 30 Gy, they must have recovered from the toxicity and/or complications from the intervention
+- Have resolution of toxic effect(s) or intervention complication to grade 1 or less (except alopecia) from any prior chemotherapy, major surgery or radiation therapy of > 30 Gy

-- Total bilirubin < 1.5 x institutional upper limit of normal (ULN) (within 14 days of registration)
+- Total bilirubin < 1.5 x institutional upper limit of normal (ULN) (within 14 days of enrollment date)

 - Women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry, for the duration of study participation, and for 120 days following completion of therapy.
-Should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician immediately
+Should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her treating physician, or study team member, immediately

 - Patients with known untreated brain metastases.
 Patients without known brain metastases do not require radiologic imaging prior to enrollment